redhat-cop/infra-ansible/roles/dns/README.md

 1. For named/bind install/configuration:
   1. Root level access to a running Linux flavor (Fedora, CentOS, Red Hat Enterprise Linux)
-1. For DNS zones and records:
+1. For DNS zones and records, one or more of the following:
   1. Access to nsupdate enabled infrastructure (i.e.: above mentioned bind).
   1. Access to AWS Route53 with DNS admin access enabled.